pts/oix-wcfd32/README.md

 * *oixconv*: A command-line tool which can convert OIX program files.
 One possible conversion is converting an OIX program (.oix, .exe etc.) to a self-contained native executable program, embedding *oixrun*, so that it doesn't need an external *oixrun* program to run.
-Conversions targets:
+Conversion targets:

   * an .exe which works on both Win32 (including 64-bit Windows systems, also including emulators like Wine) and 32-bit DOS (including emulators